maithilish/uknit/notes/devops.md

 ## Bulk Generator

-Derives modules and java class file from the configs - uknit.source.base (project base dir) and uknit.source.dir (src/main/java) and generates tests  for all java class files in project or its modules.
+Derives modules and java class file from the configs to generate tests for all java class files in project or its modules.
+Set following configs in uknit.properties,

+uknit.source.base=/orange/work/bulk/commons-dbcp
+uknit.source.dir=src/main/java
+uknit.source.package=org.apache.commons.dbcp2

+Next, import the project in Eclipse and add the project to uknit/core class path using Build Path -> Configure Build Path -> Projects -> Classpath.
+Form maven projects, import using **Existing Maven project** option.
+Use mvn -U clean install to force download dependencies.

+Run BulkRunner as Java Application.
 The generated test files lands in uknit/bulk folder under the respective module/project instead of src/test/java dir and doesn't overwrite if test exists in uknit/bulk.

-Import the project in Eclipse and add the project to uknit/core class path using Build Path -> Configure Build Path -> Projects -> Classpath.
+The BulkRunner unset uknit.source.clz and uknit.source.method configs and generate test for all classes in the package.
+It sets the config uknit.source.error.ignore to true and ignores any error in source.

+To generate test for single class file and method set uknit.source.clz and uknit.source.method configs and run uKnit app.

+Usual routine is to run BulkRunner for a base package of project or for a sub package.
+Next, run uknit for each problematic class to know method which has error and run uknit for that method.
+Once method is fixed again run uknit for class to find out any other error in the class.

+Multi module project - update this section later.